[Back to Dan West's Homepage]

 DIED: 7/22/2006

 PROFILE: Fatty was also the offspring of my first pair of rabbits.
 I originally gave her to a family who kept her for a year and then decided they didn't have time for her anymore.
-She was attached to her brother Sir Huffs and whenever he escaped from the yard, she was right behind him.
+She was attached to her brother Sir Huffs and whenever he escaped from the yard, she followed a few steps behind him.
 She was a blue-eyed vacuum that would eat almost anything and kept the backyard lawn trimmed.
 She tunneled into, and mowed down, my garden in 2003 devouring snow peas, bok choy, carrots, lettuce, and even tulips.
 She would also give you kisses and stand up on her back legs at your feet if she thought you had a snack.
 Her recipe for life was: eat, flop, repeat.
 She died from a respiratory infection.
 I planted some mint over her grave; something edible seemed appropriate.

 NAME: AJ